miladsaraf/cryptotap/README.md

 ## 🔥 $199 for the first 5 buyers!

-(Regular Price: $399) + 3 Months Free Hosting optimized for maximum performance and uptime.
+Regular Price: $799 (Saves you $600) + 3 Months Premium Hosting For Free! optimized for maximum performance and uptime ( Saves you $50 ).

 ## bot Previews
 <div style="display: flex; overflow-x: auto;">